 Share the details of your request and we will provide you with a full-cycle team under one roof.

 Building Django E-commerce Website with Wagtail CMS

 Wagtail is an open-source content management system that is written in Python.
 It is used in most websites using the Django framework.
 It is user-friendly and provides ease of use.

 Creating a New Wagtail e-commerce Site:

-For building up a python e-commerce website you must have the basic knowledge of python and A Snipcart account, which is always free in test mode.
+For building up a Python e-commerce website you must have a basic knowledge of Python and A Snipcart account, which is always free in test mode.
 Then install Wagtail if not already installed or click here to learn.

-- Open a terminal, start Wagtail by using the command: wagtail start ecommerceSite
+- Open a terminal, and start Wagtail by using the command: wagtail start ecommerceSite

 - Launch a new Wagtail site by entering the command: cd ecommrceSite

 Now inside the folder, open the file named base.py in the settings folder and add wagtail.contrib.settings to the INSTALLED_APPS array.

 Now we need to make Page models for our site.
 For creating models (customization), open the home folder and enter them into the models.py file.
 Here firstly add the required modules by importing and then adding Product models.

 Adding Product Model: